Malaysian student found dead in London's Hyde Park lake

 He added that he did not have any other details about his son's death.

-Mr Zainal said that he leave for London on Wednesday along with some family members.
+Mr Zainal said that he will leave for London on Wednesday along with some family members.

 Hafiz had been studying at the university since 2015 and was a public service scholar.